ghb24/NECI_STABLE/README.md

 ## Interfaces

-Since NECI is mainly a program to solve the CI-problem and only depends on the 1- and 2-electronic integrals.
-Other code is required to compute these integrals and perform other optimization tasks (like SCF orbital rotations).
+Since NECI is mainly a program to solve the CI-problem and only depends on the 1- and 2-electronic integrals other code is required to compute these integrals and perform other optimization tasks (like SCF orbital rotations).

 So far it has been interfaced to